 I grew up in a small rural town in Maine and am slightly-obsessed with most New England-related things.
 I went to Syracuse University (hellllooo Upstate New York never-ending winters) for undergrad as a Health & Exercise Science major (so I guess you could say I like being fit & active) and received my MBA from New England College specializing in Sports & Recreation Management.
+I am now going BACK to school to obtain my nursing degree and hope to one day go on for my Nurse Practitioner degree.
 I love to plan, organize, slightly obsessed with training schedules, and really enjoy projects that require creativity.

 So, how did I go from skipping out on freshman cross-country runs (and getting ice cream...sorry mom & dad) to training for and running marathons?
 Well, I was a competitive figure skater growing up and competed in both individual and synchronized skating in college and really thrived on a training regimen (after all, it was all that I really knew since the age of 8).

 When I tore my meniscus while skating in college, I took up running to get back into shape after surgery and had a friend who was training for a half-marathon.
 I thought she was CRAZY.
 I had trouble finishing a 5k in under 30 minutes in High School and HATED every second of it, but it did seem like a really great way for me to get back into shape.